What kinds of special educational needs does the school provide for?

 We constantly strive to improve and adapt our inclusion provisions to ensure that students needs are met.

-How does Longdendale know if learners need additional support and what should I do if I think that my child may have special educational needs?
+How does Longdendale know if students need additional support and what should I do if I think that my child may have special educational needs?

 There are variety of routes into assessment of SEND and these differ from each individual need.
 We work very closely with our teaching staff to identify any areas of need and utilise internal and external methods of assessment.